 Pricing

 Mailpit is 100% free and open-source, available for self-hosting or deployment via Docker.
-There are no paid plans or usage limits, making it ideal for developers seeking a lightweight, private, and cost-free Mailtrap replacement.
+There are no paid plans or usage limits, making it ideal for developers seeking a lightweight, private, and cost-free email debugging tool.
 You can run Mailpit locally or in CI environments with full control over inboxes and data retention.

 While it lacks commercial support, the open-source model offers flexibility and zero recurring costs.
 For teams prioritizing data privacy and offline testing, Mailpit provides everything Mailtrap offers—sandboxing, email previews, and SMTP interception—without subscription fees or API quotas.